Heke by The Mico

-Reek is a servant in service to House Bolton.
+Reek is a man-at-arms in service to House Bolton.
 His real name may be Heke.
-He is the personal servant of Ramsay Snow.
-He is reportedly never far from his master and almost as renowned for his cruelty as Ramsay is, and appears to practice necrophilia.
-Due to his stench he is rumored to never bathe.
+Reek is the personal servant of Ramsay Snow.
+He is reportedly never far from his master, and is almost as renowned for his cruelty as Ramsay is, and appears to practice necrophilia.
+Due to his stench, he is rumored to never bathe.

-According to Roose Bolton, before Reek was given to Ramsay, he bathed three times a day and wore flowers in his hair, but always smelled appalling, being born that way.
-Reek once doused himself with perfumes stolen from Roose's wife Bethany to try and get rid of his smell, but he was caught and whipped.
-Even his blood smelled bad, according to Roose.
-He tried it again a year later, this time drinking a perfume, and almost died.
-Although a maester diagnosed the stench as the result of some sickness, Reek was otherwise healthy and strong, but no one in the Dreadfort could stand to be near him, not even horses, so he slept in a sty with the pigs.
+According to Lord Roose Bolton, Reek always smelled appalling, apparently born with that condition.[N 1] To try to hide the smell, Reek bathed three times a day and wore flowers in his hair, but nothing helped.
+Reek once doused himself with perfume stolen from Roose's second wife, Bethany.
+When he was caught and whipped, even his blood smelled bad, according to Roose.
+Reek tried it again a year later, this time almost dying from drinking the perfume.
+Although Maester Uthor diagnosed the stench as the result of some sickness, Reek was otherwise healthy and strong.
+No one in the Dreadfort could stand to be near him, so he slept in a pig sty.

-When Ramsay's mother came to the Dreadfort and asked for a servant to help her raise her unruly and wild son, Roose gave her "Reek" as a jape.
-However, Ramsay and Reek became inseparable and Roose often wonders if Reek corrupted Ramsay or if Ramsay corrupted Reek.
-According to Roose, Reek never had any training in arms fighting, though he was Ramsay's tutor in martial prowess, which explains Ramsay's vicious and overly aggressive style of swordsmanship.
+When Ramsay's mother came to the Dreadfort and asked for a servant to help her raise her unruly and wild son, Roose gave her Reek as a jape.
+However, Ramsay and Reek became inseparable.
+According to Roose, Reek never had any training in arms, though he was Ramsay's tutor in martial prowess, which explains Ramsay's vicious and overly aggressive style of swordsmanship.

 A Clash of Kings

-On her way home from the harvest feast, Lady Donella is abducted by Ramsay Bolton and forced to marry him that very day, although he is young enough to be her son.
-He subsequently styles himself Lord Hornwood.
-Ramsay locks Lady Donella in a tower, where she starves to death, after trying to eat her own fingers in the end.
+On her way back to Hornwood, Donella is abducted by Ramsay and forced to marry him.
+Calling himself Lord of the Hornwood, Ramsay locks Donella in a tower, where she starves to death.
 It is said that Reek participated in the crime.

-Ramsay Snow and Reek are pursued by men sworn to Rodrik Cassel for their crime against Lady Donella.
-They are caught during one of their "hunting" trips, which involved Ramsay raping and killing a girl.
-Reek's horse has lamed in the pursuit because the girl managed to run off so far, so when Ramsay spots Ser Rodrik's men just as Reek is raping the corpse, Ramsay realizes that both of them escaping is not an option.
+Ramsay and Reek are pursued by men sworn to Rodrik, and they are eventually caught during one of their "hunting" trips, which involved Ramsay raping and killing a girl.
+Reek's horse is lame, so both cannot escape.
 Ramsay, in an attempt to hide his true identity, pulls Reek off the dead body and gives him his own clothes and markings of identity, telling him to ride for help to the Dreadfort with the good horse.
-Reek has learned not to question Ramsay's orders, so he obeys.
-As Ramsay has expected, Ser Rodrik's men kill Reek, believing him to be Ramsay.
-The dead girl had soiled herself before she died, so while Reek is being killed, Ramsay smears the filth over himself and dons Reek's clothes.
-When Rodrik's men come back, they take Ramsay to be Reek and drag him back to Rodrik, who brings him as prisoner to Winterfell.
+Rodrik's men kill Reek, believing him to be Ramsay.
+The dead girl had soiled herself before she died, so Ramsay smears the filth over himself and dons Reek's clothes.
+When Rodrik's men come back, they take Ramsay to be Reek and drag him back to Rodrik, who brings him as a prisoner to Winterfell.

-When Theon Greyjoy takes Winterfell, his men find Ramsay, still posing as Reek, in the dungeons.
+During the capture of Winterfell by Theon Greyjoy, his men find Ramsay, still posing as Reek, in the dungeons.
 He continues to play the role of Reek, saying that his real name is Heke.
 Theon increasingly relies on the wretched creature, even going so far as accepting his suggestion to fake the deaths of Bran and Rickon Stark.
-Theon eventually sets him free, after "Reek" has promised to bring him men from the Dreadfort in support.
-Only after the Bolton force has defeated the men besieging the castle and Ramsay has killed Ser Rodrik, he uncovers his true identity to Theon, before most people at Winterfell are killed and the castle is set to the torch.
+Theon eventually sets him free, after "Reek" promises to bring him men from the Dreadfort in support.

 A Dance with Dragons